Ohio FirstEnergy bribery scandal: Reactions

-Governor Mike DeWine asked Householder to resign, as did former Governor John Kasich who previously opposed H.B.
+Governor Mike DeWine asked Householder to resign, as did former Governor John Kasich, who previously opposed H.B.
 6, but Householder refused.
 Republican legislator Jamie Callender, who had sponsored the bill, claimed no knowledge of the scheme and said that he felt "betrayed".

 Democratic U.S. Senator Sherrod Brown also joined the prominent voices calling for Householder's resignation and additionally blamed the scandal on Republican one-party rule in Ohio state politics.

 DeWine had earlier resisted calls to repeal H.B.
 6, but changed his mind on July 23, stating: "No matter how good this policy is, the process by which this bill was passed is simply not acceptable.
 That process, I believe, has forever tainted the bill and now the law itself."
 DeWine urged the House to quickly select a new speaker in order to pass a replacement bill.

 The scandal, which occurred during a presidential election campaign, led to speculation about whether it could lead Joe Biden to win the state in the 2020 presidential election.
 Biden ultimately lost Ohio to Donald Trump by 53.3% to 45.2%.

-Aftermath
+Aftermath and long-term impact

-On June 16, 2021, members of the Ohio House of Representatives voted to remove Larry Householder from the House.
-The seat representing the 72nd House District was filled by Kevin D. Miller, a former State Highway Patrolman.
+On June 16, 2021, the Ohio House of Representatives voted to expel former Speaker Larry Householder from the chamber.
+The seat representing the 72nd House District was later filled by Kevin D. Miller, a former State Highway Patrolman.